Cheap home improvements that actually cut bills

 | Hive, Nest, Tado | £150-£250 | £50-£150 |

-Savings depend on how inefficiently you were heating before.
-If you already use timers and manual adjustments well, the improvement is smaller.
+How much you save depends on how inefficiently you were heating before.
+If you already use timers and manual controls properly, the extra benefit is smaller.
+Professional installation is usually included or costs £50-£100 extra.

-Filling the gap in cavity walls dramatically reduces heat loss.
+Filling the gap in cavity walls really does reduce heat loss.

 | Cost | Annual Saving | Payback |